pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 ## An example

-We reuse the task from the previous {doc}`tutorial <write_a_task>` which generates random data and repeat the same operation over a number of seeds to receive multiple, reproducible samples.
+We reuse the task from the previous {doc}`tutorial <write_a_task>`, which generates random data and repeats the same operation over several seeds to receive multiple, reproducible samples.

 Apply the {func}`@pytask.mark.task <pytask.mark.task>` decorator, loop over the function and supply different seeds and output paths as default arguments of the function.

 ```python
 import numpy as np